cyrusimap/cyrusimap.github.io/_sources/imap/reference/manpages/configs/imapd.conf.txt

         When searching, should diacriticals be stripped from the search terms.
 The default is "true", a search for "hav" will match "Håvard".
-This is not :rfc:`5051` complient, but it backwards compatible, and may be preferred by some sites.
+This is not :rfc:`5051` compliant, but it backwards compatible, and may be preferred by some sites.

     .. endblob search_skipdiacrit